hrs/recipes/recipes/lasagna.md

 well mixed.

 In a 13"x9" baking dish, add a ladle-full of sauce, then start layering noodles, cheese, and sauce until all ingredients have been used up.
-Top with Parmesan.
+Top with Parmesan and cover dish with foil.

-Cover dish with foil and bake for 30 minutes.
+You can store this in the fridge for a day or so before baking it.
+It'll be colder inside if you do, though, so you'll need to bake it longer to ensure that the noodles are fully cooked.

+If you're baking it immediately after assembly, put it in for 30 minutes.
+If it's cold, give it 50--60 minutes.

 Remove from oven, remove foil, let cool for a few minutes, and serve.